computational-psychology/hrl/docs/useful-examples/method-of-adjustment.md

             raise e
 ```

 The starting value is drawn at random on every trial.
-This is deliberate: if
+This is deliberate.
+If
 adjustment always started from the same value, the participant could learn how
-many presses it takes to get to their answer, and the number of presses rather
+many presses it takes to reach their answer.
+The result would then be
-than the appearance of the stimulus would determine the result.
+determined by the number of presses rather than by the appearance of the
+stimulus.

 `display_stim` is the usual `HRL` sequence, wrapped in a function so that the
 loop above stays readable.
 The stimulus is a White's illusion display generated